β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 - Person Accounts enabled

-- Custom Metadata Types
+- Admin access to create:- Custom Metadata Types

-- Custom fields on Contact (visible on Account as
+- Custom fields on Contact (visible on Account as __pcfields)

-fields) - Custom fields on Summit Event Registration
+- Custom fields on Summit Event Registration

 π Where to Start